robin-raymond/zax.io/scope.md

         scope {
             if sunny()
                 break       // will exit the anonymous scope but remain inside
-                            // the while loop
+                            // the `forever` loop

             if snowing()
-                continue    // will restart the check if it's sunny
+                continue    // will restart the check if it's sunny without
-                            // without restarting at the top of the while loop }
+                            // restarting at the top of the `forever` loop }

         print("Hello, nice to meet you outside today.")